rgoc123/blocklist/README.md

 ![alt text](./app/assets/images/blocklist.gif)

 ### Code Examples
-To access the data from the Blockchain API, when the "Find Address" button is clicked, an fetch request is made combining the input bitcoin address with Blockchain's API address.
+To access the data from the Blockchain API, when the "Find Address" button is clicked a fetch request is made combining the input bitcoin address with Blockchain's API address.
 Fetch was used because it's a web standard more modern than AJAX.
 Through promises, the fetch request updates the component's state with either the data or an error message.

 ```javascript
 let searchURL = "https://blockchain.info/rawaddr/" + this.state.searchAddress;